Home

 • After recommending Revolution (ticks were not part of the problem) the product was applied to all of the dogs and cats the day it was purchased.

-An added note for accuracy: In conjunction with the first application of Revolution, the family cleaned the inside and outside of the house thoroughly.
-This included the pet’s indoor sleeping and play areas and outside where the cats frequented.
+In conjunction with the first application of Revolution, the family cleaned the inside and outside of the house thoroughly.
+This included the pet’s indoor sleeping and play areas.
+The flower gardens where the cats frequented where sprayed with a plant safe pesticide.
 This helped significantly to reduce the indoor larva and egg population.

 Although fleas are not a danger to your lawn, they can be extremely frustrating to your pets and family.
 Infestations can occur when fleas are out of control or when control methods are inadequate.
 Click here for complete information for getting rid of fleas.